-Dr Heiner Kahlert is an arbitration specialist at Martens, a Munich-based spin-off from the dispute resolution practice of one of Germany’s largest corporate law firms.
+Dr Heiner Kahlert is a partner at Martens, a Munich-based boutique law firm with a strong focus on dispute resolution.
 Heiner acts as counsel and sits as arbitrator, having received appointments as chairman, sole arbitrator and party-appointed arbitrator.
 In addition, he has garnered vast experience as case-manager and tribunal secretary.

-His experience includes ad hoc arbitrations and proceedings under the rules of the AAA/ICDR, DIS, ICC, ICISD and CAS, with seats inter alia in France, Germany, Switzerland and the USA.
-Heiner also represents clients before German courts in arbitration-related matters such as setting-aside or enforcement proceedings and challenges against arbitrators.
+His experience includes ad-hoc arbitrations (including under the UNCITRAL rules) and proceedings administrated by AAA/ICDR, DIS, ICC, ICISD, HKIAC and CAS, with seats inter alia in France, Germany, Korea, Switzerland and the USA.

-Heiner studied at Bucerius Law School (Hamburg) and Victoria University of Wellington.
+Heiner read law at Bucerius Law School (Hamburg) and Victoria University of Wellington.
 He holds a PhD, summa cum laude, from the University of Zurich.
-His PhD thesis on confidentiality in arbitration was awarded the first prize at the DIS Sponsorship Award 2015–2016.
+His PhD thesis on confidentiality in arbitration was awarded the first prize at the DIS Sponsorship Award 2015/2016.
 From 2015 to 2017, Heiner was a regional co-chair of the German Initiative of Young Arbitrators (DIS40).
 He publishes, speaks and lectures on arbitration and sports law.